 1.2 Not fully understanding the questions asked

 Students may not be familiar with question types.
-They may also miss out on certain key words in the questions.
+They may also miss out on certain keywords in the questions.
 Thus, questions are answered inaccurately.

 1.3 Incomplete answers